 WHAT IS THE COMPLIANCE DOCUMENTATION PROCESS?

-It means keeping certain records to check that compliance is being followed.
-For compliance documentation example, let’s say that your compliance method requires security training for all employees once a year.
+It means maintaining specific records to ensure adherence to regulations.
+Another example of a compliance document is, let’s say that your compliance strategy requires security training for all employees once a year.
 Thus, the compliance documentation must include the steps and proof that your employees are getting the right training according to the rules.
 In the same way, the document has details about the strategies, SOPs, and audit reports that help with the compliance process.

 WHAT IS THE IMPORTANCE OF DOCUMENTATION?